Racism in France: In politics

 In 1964, the Occident movement was founded by former members of the FEN syndicate (Fédération des Etudiants Nationalistes) which had stood against the abandonment of French Algeria.
 Initially directed by Pierre Sidos, Occident positioned itself as a movement perpetuating popular French extreme-right traditions of the 1920s and 1930s, which included racist themes, maurrassism and fascism.
 The Occident movement later became the Ordre Nouveau movement which in turn, became the National Front (1974).

 The National Front was an extreme-right party that openly claimed its nationalist and conservative ideals.
-This party was initially led by Jean-Marie Le Pen, who has often been considered to be the spokesman and face of the party.
-Le Pen has been reprimanded many times for racist actions and the National Front has been held responsible for a couple of race-based crimes.
+This party was initially led by Jean-Marie Le Pen, who was often considered to be the spokesman and face of the party.
+Le Pen was reprimanded many times for racist actions and the National Front was held responsible for a couple of race-based crimes.
 Notably, in 1995, three militants of the National Front shot at two young boys of African origins who were running to catch their bus.
 One of the young boys, Ali Ibrahim, a 17-year-old from the Comoros Islands, was fatally wounded.
 Bruno Mégret, who was second-in-command of the National Front at the time, stated that this event was due to "massive and uncontrollable immigration" in France.
 He added that he was thankful that his militants had been armed.
 In 2011, Marine Le Pen, Jean-Marie Le Pen's daughter, took over as President of the National Front.
-She has also expressed her anti-Islam and anti-immigration views.
+She has also expressed anti-Islam and anti-immigration views.

 The claim of racism against white people has been brought forward by various far-right parties since 1978, and other groups beginning in the 1980s, including from the right.
 In September 2012, Jean-François Copé, the leader of the Union for a Popular Movement (UMP) and then incumbent for his reelection, denounced the development of anti-white racism by people living in France, some of them French citizens, against the "Gauls" – a name among immigrants for the native French according to him – based on these having a different religion, skin colour and ethnic background.
 Former Interior Minister Claude Guéant went on record stating that this kind of racism is a "reality" in France and that there is nothing worse than the political elite hiding from the truth.
 Marine Le Pen criticized the UMP itself as she stated it had denied the existence of such racism during its five-year reign in power (2007–2012) and suspected a tactical move to win over voters and support from the National Front.
 In 2010, a white couple and their 12-year-old daughter living in a mainly Maghrebi neighborhood were the victims of racist insults and death threats.
 They were evacuated from their home under police protection.
 In 2013, three men were convicted in the case.